Copyright © P. Albou, 1997. Last updated 01/18/2019. | |

 Deep re-wirting to

-implement true background processing (proceeds even when the main Activity or Application objects have been
+implement true background processing (proceeds even when

-destroyed).
+objects have been destroyed).
 Bugs correction. |

 |